5 Steps to Optimize Website Navigation

 3. Design for Web Accessibility

 Very few commercial websites meet the stringent accessibility guidelines stipulated by the Americans with Disabilities Act.
-While the ADA obliges websites to offer accessible navigation alternatives to users, no hard-and-fast guidelines are available to web developers, and there is a nearly limitless set of potential disabilities that might make accessible navigation options necessary.
+While the ADA encourages websites to offer accessible navigation menu alternatives to users, there are no hard-and-fast regulations.

 4. Don’t Hide Your Website’s Search Bar